redcap97/pdfinfo-json/README.md

 ## Build and Install

 ```
-# Build
-make

-# Install to /usr/local
+# Build and install to /usr/local
 make install

-# Install to /usr
+# Build and install to /usr
 make install PREFIX=/usr
 ```